Take the Pressure Off Your Organization to Run a Full-Time Content Marketing Strategy

 - Search marketing: How’s your advertising strategy?
 Getting found online isn’t just about blog posts and whitepapers.
 Depending on your budget, a search marketing plan is a core part of any content strategy and should be a key tactic of any digital agency you work with.

 - Search Engine Optimization (SEO): If you’re producing content, are you implementing the right keywords to ensure it gets found by your audience?
-Your agency partner will do the heavy lifting to ensure each piece of your content is SEO-friendly, including your website.
+Your agency partner will do the heavy lifting to ensure each piece of your content is optimized for search, including your website content.

 - Content calendar creation: Keeping track of your content strategy is a big job.
-Put it in someone else’s hands.
+Put the organizational legwork into someone else’s hands.
 Your agency partner will create, update and monitor your content calendar so your strategy stays on track.

 - Social media strategies: You likely have a social media component to your business now.
 But do you know how well it’s working?
 Do you have the time and resources to make it more effective?
 Outsourcing your content can include a sharper and more strategic focus on growing your business across your social channels.

 Some marketing agencies have a singular industry focus, such as athletic brands, while others have clients across industries.
 In many cases, you can utilize writers who have worked in your industry and have more in-depth knowledge from the outset.
-Whatever your preference, there should always be a high level of collaboration based on an agreed-upon on proposal inclusive of your goals for your content strategy execution.
+Whatever your preference, there should always be a high level of collaboration based on an agreed-upon on proposal that ties your content strategy to your marketing goals.

 Outsourcing content often gives rise to a larger concern we haven’t yet discussed–how to maintain the critical elements of your brand while giving an outside entity the reigns.